 Ann Landers left a huge body of letters, of writings, of work.
 She was passionate about her politics, and held unpopular opinions that most writers would be afraid to articulate.
 She helped countless people and gave reading pleasure to millions more.
 She is a figure deserving of theatrical treatment.

-Yet playwright David Rambo has chosen instead to fashion a fan letter, a rambling and unfocused monologue with a “framing ” painted on as an afterthought.
+Yet playwright David Rambo has chosen instead to fashion a fan letter, a rambling and unfocused monologue with a “framing conception” painted on as an afterthought.
 He wisely chose a crisis moment in her life, but drained her of any motivation to find some of the desperately needed advice she was so good at giving others.
 And she never resolves her writers block – she simply ends it when the play needs to come to a close.

 All I can say is, thank goodness for Judy Leavell and the production team at Georgia Ensemble for fashioning the whole thing into a palatable, if slightly too long evening’s entertainment.